Watson-Personal-Assistant/developer/_content/further-topics/regexp_nlu.md

 The key concepts to be familiar with when defining a regexp nlu for your skill are as follows:
 - **Intents**:  Goals that you anticipate your users will have when they converse with your skill.
 A user goal when conversing with a weather skill is to get the forecast.
 For each intent, you define the utterances that a user might say to state their goal.
 For example, for a `#get_weather` intent, you might add `“What’s the weather like today”` and `“What’s the forecast”` as utterance examples.
 - **Entities**:  Objects or terms that your users might use in their utterance, which provide context for an intent.
 For example, an entity might be a city name, which helps the routing core determine which city to provide a forecast for.
 The regexp nlu supports the following types of entities:
 	- Built-in Entities: Pre-defined entities, representing some of the most commonly used entities, are provided by Watson Assistant Solutions.
 You can reference a  pre-built entity when defining utterances using the `@` symbol.
 An example of a built-in entity is `@unitsSystem`.
-The pre-defined values for `@unitySystem` are `metric` and `imperial`.
+The pre-defined values for `@unitsSystem` are `metric` and `imperial`.
 Pre-built entities are defined in [ibm.biz/built-in-entities](ibm.biz/built-in-entities).
 	- Custom entities: Entities that are declared by the skill developer.
 In the regexp nlu, the skill developer defines a list of values for each user-defined entity.
 Synonyms can be used to add some variations to the values.
 For example, the developer might add an entity for `rooms`, define three types of rooms; `living room`, `kitchen` and `bedroom`, and define `sitting room` as a synonym of `living room`.
 	- Open entities: Open entities, such as `any_value`, are defined to capture any user input in the position that the entity is located in an expression.
 For example, the expression `"What {any_value} is it"` captures utterances such as `"What time is it"`, and `"What day is it'`.
 Open entities are useful when defining fallback intents that are designed to capture most utterances.
 - **Synonyms**:  Link together words and phrases that have the same meaning as values in your intents and your entities.
 For example, you might define `goodbye`, `c u later`, and `bye` as synonyms.
 If you define an utterance as `"goodbye"`, when the end-user says `"c u later"`, the utterance is matched by the intent.